open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/managedclusterset.md

 <!-- spellchecker-enable -->

 **API-CHANGE NOTE**:
-The `ManagedClusterSet` and `ManagedClusterSetBinding` API v1alpha1 version will no longer be served in in OCM v0.9.0.
+The `ManagedClusterSet` and `ManagedClusterSetBinding` API v1alpha1 version will no longer be served in OCM v0.9.0.
+The `ManagedClusterSet` and `ManagedClusterSetBinding` API v1beta1 version will be deprecated in OCM v0.9.0.
+For Hosted Mode, The `ManagedClusterSet` and `ManagedClusterSetBinding` API only support v1beta1 in OCM v0.9.0
 - Migrate manifests and API clients to use the `ManagedClusterSet` and `PlacementDecision` API v1beta1 version, available since OCM v0.5.0.
 - All existing persisted objects are accessible via the new API.
 - No notable changes